 Coast Guard plans major rescue effort for stranded residents of Pine Island, Florida

-Coast Guard plans major rescue effort for stranded residents of Pine Island, Floridaget the free app

 Paramedics and other volunteers with a group that helps rescue people after natural disasters went door to door Saturday on Florida's devastated Pine Island, offering to evacuate residents who rode out Hurricane Ian only to find themselves stranded in a landscape of flooded homes without water or electricity.